dynamsoft-docs/document-normalizer-docs-mobile/programming/android/upgrade-instruction.md

 #### Batch Image Processing

-The DCV architecture allows you to conveniently and continuously obtain frames from `CameraEnhancer`, and detect or normalize them.
+The DCV architecture allows you to conveniently and continuously obtain frames from the `CameraEnhancer`, and then detect or normalize them.
 The key steps are as follows:

-- Set a `CameraEnhancer` object as the input of the `CaptureVisionRouter` object via `setInput` API.
+- Set a `CameraEnhancer` object as the input of the `CaptureVisionRouter` object via the `setInput` API method.
-- Register a `CapturedResultReceiver` object as the output of the `CaptureVisionRouter` object via `addResultReceiver` API.
+- Register a `CapturedResultReceiver` object as the output of the `CaptureVisionRouter` object via the `addResultReceiver` API method.
-- Open/Close camera via `CameraEnhancer.open` and `CameraEnhancer.close` API.
+- Open/Close camera via `CameraEnhancer.open` and `CameraEnhancer.close` API methods.
-- Start/Stop capturing via `CaptureVisionRouter.startCapturing` and `CaptureVisionRouter.stopCapturing` API.
+- Start/Stop capturing via `CaptureVisionRouter.startCapturing` and `CaptureVisionRouter.stopCapturing` API methods.

 ```java
 public class MainActivity extends AppCompatActivity {